Julie Gillis is a nonprofit and development leader focused building healthy human systems so that resources can flow easily into the organization.

-Her consulting work includes non-profit organizations such as Lotus Rising Project, Ashland New Plays Festival, Ashland Children’s Theatre, Twin Heroes Productions, Collaborative Theatre Project, The Rogue Valley Messenger, Salvage Vanguard Theater, The Vortex Rep, The Woodhull Foundation, Lilith Fund, NARAL Pro Choice Texas, New Leaders Council Austin, Shift Stigma, the UT Gender and Sexuality Center, Queerbomb and the Day of the Dead Race.
+Her professional and consulting work includes non-profit organizations such as Oregon Shakespeare Festival, Southern Oregon PBS, Planned Parenthood of SW Oregon, Ashland New Plays Festival, Ashland Children’s Theatre, Collaborative Theatre Project, Salvage Vanguard Theater, The Vortex Rep, The Woodhull Foundation, Lilith Fund, NARAL Pro Choice Texas, New Leaders Council Austin, Shift Stigma, the UT Gender and Sexuality Center, Queerbomb and the Day of the Dead Race.

-As a speaker, Julie presents spirited talks on community building and development, storytelling, diversity, public speaking, sexuality, grief, reproductive justice, human rights and LGBTQ advocacy, and creativity.
-She’s presented at SXSW, TED X Great Hills, Southern Oregon University, The Women’s Leadership Conference at SOU, The AAUW Rogue Valley, Southern Oregon Public Television, The University of Texas at Austin, Woodhull Foundation and emceed at TED X Ashland, The Texas Observer, BedPost Confessions Austin, and many other events.
+Julie presents spirited talks on community building and development, storytelling, human rights, and creativity.
+She’s presented at SXSW, TED X Great Hills, Southern Oregon University, The Women’s Leadership Conference at SOU, The AAUW Rogue Valley, Southern Oregon Public Television, The University of Texas at Austin, Woodhull Foundation and emceed at TED X Ashland, The Texas Observer, and many other events.
 She has coached countless speakers and writers as they shared their projects onstage and off.

 "As a nonprofit leader, I hold and co-build space for people to grow well and do good things.

 I do this through human systems processes, storytelling, improvisational theater forms, change management, and good old-fashioned relationship building.
 By emphasizing principles of co-design and collaboration, I foster healthy systems within organizations.
 This in turn allows staff and volunteers to thrive while also resourcing the organization to achieve its mission.